AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Release/1.3.0/release notes/agora_chat_release_note_1.3.0_android.md

 - For a modified message, the `from` property is missing from the body of the message pulled from the server by an offline user that gets online.
 - In special scenarios, chat room events are missing when users exit the SDK before login to it.
 - The SDK reconnects to the server twice after the network is back to normal.
-- An incorrect error message is returned for an unlogged-in user that calls the `leaveChatroom` method.
+- An incorrect error message is returned for an unlogged-in user that calls the `leaveChatRoom` method.
 - The members in a group are double counted in certain scenarios.
 - The data reporting module crashes occasionally.
 - The SDK is instantiated repeatedly when the `ChatClient#init` method is called frequently for SDK initialization in multi-thread scenarios.